huynguy-db/arcion-docs/content/docs/target-setup/Confluent/confluent-platform.md

 ---
-pageTitle: Documentation for Confluent as target
+pageTitle: Documentation for Confluent Platform as target
-title: Confluent
+title: Confluent Platform
-description: "Seamlessly integrate Confluent as data Target with other platforms using Arcion.
-Connect via SASL and configure Applier for real-time data loading."
+description: "Seamlessly ingest data into Confluent Platform for real-time data flow and processing using Arcion."
+weight: 2
 bookHidden: true
 bookSearchExclude: true
 ---

-# Destination Confluent
+# Destination Confluent Platform

 In the following steps, we refer [the extracted `replicant-cli`]({{< ref "docs/quickstart#ii-get-arcion-self-hosted" >}}) as the `$REPLICANT_HOME` directory.

 ## I. Set up connection configuration
-{{< tabs "confluent-connection-config-in-cli-cloud" >}}
+{{< tabs "confluent-cloud-connection-config-in-cli-cloud" >}}
 {{< tab "Arcion self-hosted CLI" >}}
-Specify your Confluent connection details to Replicant with a connection configuration file.
+Specify your Confluent Platform connection details to Replicant with a connection configuration file.
 You can find a sample connection configuration file `confluent.yaml` in the `$REPLICANT_HOME/conf/conn` directory.

 Specify your connection in the following manner: